spencertipping/phi/dev/concatenative.md

 phi's higher-level compiler generates stack shuffling operations, which means there's no purpose in having them be especially human-friendly.
-Instead of the usual `swap`, `dup`, etc, phi provides a single `restack` operator that takes a list argument and a drop count:
+Instead of the usual `swap`, `dup`, etc, phi provides a single `restack` operator that takes a list argument whose head is the drop count and whose tail is a layout:

 ```
-[0 1] 2 restack       # drops two entries, pushes them in opposite order
+[2 0 1] restack       # drops two entries, pushes them in opposite order
 ```

 If the usual stack operators were builtins, they'd work like this: